 Industrial vs. “Backyard” Composting

 There are two main camps when it comes to composting: composting on an industrial scale, and at-home (or “backyard”) composting.
 Large-scale, industrial composting facilities can process large amounts of organic matter very efficiently.
-Also, because they typically reach higher temperatures, industrial composting operations can breakdown a wider variety of materials than your home compost heap (including things like compostable cups, serviceware, utensils, bones, etc.).
+Also, because they typically reach higher temperatures, industrial composting operations can break down a wider variety of materials than your home compost heap (including things like compostable cups, serviceware, utensils, bones, etc.).
 Unfortunately, such facilities aren’t available everywhere.

 Even without access to large-scale composting facilities, composting is still an option for everyone.
-You don’t even need a yard to compost… you can do it in as little as 5-gallon bucket!
+You don’t even need a yard to compost… you can do it in as little as a 5-gallon bucket!
 To give you a place to start, we’ve provided a simple overview of how to build and manage a basic compost heap in your backyard.
 This is only one of many ways to compost, so if this approach doesn’t work for you, don’t hesitate to explore further!